zain-720/UniManager/README.md

 1. npm package setup
   a. cd to server then do (npm install)
   b. cd to uni-manager then do (npm install)
+  c.
+To run server and webpage do npm run dev on directory server and uni-manager

 2. PostgreSQL database setup